 Yesterday, after 4 miles (literally, not figuratively), I went to Elmo.
-I walked from my apartment to the Museum Of Natural History where I met my friend and then we walked to Elmo which is on 20th and 7th Avenue or something like that.
+I walked from my apartment to The American Museum Of Natural History where I met my friend and walked to Elmo, on 20th Street and 7th Avenue.
 I left at 8:40 to meet her at 9, and then we walked and reached the restaurant by 10:05.
 Not bad considering we had a leisurely stroll and chat.

 After brunch we walked back to 68th street where I hopped on the bus.
 Six miles in one day is good enough for me.
 There was a time that I would have walked the entire way home, but apparently that tie wasn’t yetserday.
 It was really hot yesterday and I haven’t been walking as much lately so I think I have to work myself up to eight miles.
 The bus stop was right in front of Barnes & Noble, and I must say I exercised considerable willpower in not going in and buying a book or ten.
 Trying to get through “Pride and Prejudice” by Jane Austen.
 This is probably my second or third time reading it, and it’s really different this time around.
 Or I should probably say I’m different this time around.
 I’m finding Elizabeth to be more frustrating and a lot sillier than I have ever found her to be.
 But more on that later.

 Photo by Kobby Mendez